Chin Mosque

+No longer operating as a mosque, the building was repurposed in 2012 as a numismatic museum, part of the National Museum of History of Azerbaijan.

 History

-According to the epigraphic inscription on facade, on top of the entrance door, the mosque was built in 1375 (Hijri 777).
+According to the epigraphic inscription on the façade, on top of the entrance door, the mosque was built in 1375 (777 AH).
 It is also noted that, the mosque was constructed by the will of Fazlullah Imam ibn Osman Shirvani.
 For this reason, sometimes the mosque is called by his name.

-It gets clear from the other epigraphic writing on the facade that the monument was restored in 1772-1773 (Hijri 1186) by Masood Ali.
+Other epigraphic writing on the façade indicates that the monument was restored in 1772-1773 (1186 AH) by Masood Ali.

-In 2012, substantial repair and restoration works were held on the museum by Old City State Historical-Architectural Reserve Department.
+In 2012, substantial repair and restoration works were completed by the Old City State Historical Architectural Reserve Department.

 Architectural features

-Stalactic mihrab, which consists of five tiers framed with a rectangle on the southern wall of the interior, forms certain motifs of Shirvan-Absheron architectural school as a whole.
-At edges small niches are placed.
+The stalactite mihrab, which consists of five tiers framed with a rectangle on the southern wall of the interior, forms certain motifs of Shirvan-Absheron architectural school.
+There are small niches at the edges of the walls.

-The main facade of the mosque is asymmetrical and its rigid, voluminous composition is emphasized with classic-type portal-entrance.
+The main façade of the mosque is asymmetrical and its rigid, voluminous composition is emphasized with classic-type portal-entrance.

 Accurately profiled rectangular frame of the portal, profiled cavity and epigraphic heading of Arabic are represented in classic form, in the background of the entire wall of the facade.
-Among eastern style portals of middle ages of the city, the portal of this mosque is the most classic.
+Among eastern style portals of Middle Ages of the city, the portal of this mosque is the most classic.

-Exposition
+Museum

-Ancient coins and coins are exhibited and preserved in the mosque.
+Ancient coins and coins are exhibited and preserved in the former mosque.
 The main exposition of the museum is currency units and coins and other interesting ancient exhibits from the era of the Sasanids, Safavids, Shirvanshahs and others, which existed in various periods since the beginning of money circulation in Azerbaijan.
 The exhibits are divided into separate periods and grouped in various showcases.
 The general features of the period, specifications, types and information about the location of currency units of that period are placed on a separate board outside the showcases.